 All courses offered by the Philosophy department are taught in the more intimate atmosphere of the St. Jerome’s University campus, which generally implies smaller classrooms and always allows for easy interaction with faculty.

-Congratulations to 2021 graduate Justin Stiver for achieving the highest academic achievement in the Department of Philosophy.
+Congratulations to 2022 graduate Anthony Lavender for achieving the highest academic achievement in the Department of Philosophy.